aphp/edsnlp/docs/tutorials/hpc.md

 ## Fetching data with PySpark

+The above job requires a Parquet dataset as input.
+You can use PySpark to extract notes from your CDW and write them to Parquet.
 In theory, you could run end-to-end with Spark using
 ```python { .no-check }
 docs = edsnlp.data.from_spark(...)